 Make an Autumnal mask out of leaves.
 Collect a variety of autumnal leaves and arrange them together before gluing them in place onto a cardboard backing.
 Attach string or elastic to the back or else attach a little twig to the side of the mask for you hand to hold onto.

-You may also like 60 Fun Outdoor Activities for the Entire Year
+You May Also Enjoy 60 Fun Outdoor Activities for the Entire Year

 - Tie a bit of string around a pine cone.